 Letter of Recognition

-The college has three degree graduation dates and one commencement ceremony.
+The college has three degree graduation dates and one commencement.
 The deadlines for submitting graduation applications are:

 *Graduation application deadlines are subject to change.
-Students are encouraged to consult with the office of records, registration, and veterans’ affairs’ web page or the office of admissions and advising’s web page at the start of each academic year for the petition deadlines.
+Students are encouraged to consult with the office of records, registration, and veterans affairs or the office of admissions and advising at the start of each academic year for the application deadlines.

-To be awarded a degree or certificate from Howard Community College, students must:
+To be awarded a degree or certificate from HCC, students must:

-After the final clearance process, students are notified of the status of their graduation through HCC student email.
-Diplomas and certificates are mailed to all candidates who have fulfilled the requirements of their programs.
+During the final clearance process, students are notified of the status of their graduation through HCC student email.
+Diplomas and certificates are mailed to all candidates who have fulfilled the requirements of their programs and who are in good financial standing with the college.

-Students who do not complete degree or certificate requirements for the term in which they first applied for graduation may apply for graduation at a later date.
+Students who do not complete area of study requirements for the term may apply for graduation in a future term.

 Graduation candidates may be required to take a general education assessment examination prior to the date of graduation.
 The scores on the exam will be used for statistical purposes measuring student progress.
 The scores will not be a part of a student’s record or used for graduation clearance.